 Having too much chlorine in your pool water can be dangerous.
 Exposure to high levels of chlorine can cause lung irritation, skin, and eye damage and have adverse effects on asthma.
 Not only is it bad for your health, but it can be bad for your pool due to the increase in chlorine.

-If the pH or alkalinity, in fact, the elevated alkalinity may cause your ph level to rise, along with it being too high in the pool water, the disinfection power of your chlorine is affected.
+If the pH or alkalinity the elevated alkalinity may cause your pH level to rise, along with it being too high in the pool water, and the disinfection power of your chlorine is affected.
 You’ll probably add more chlorine to compensate, and the problems with high alkalinity and pH will snowball.
 The answer:

 If the pH is too high in the pool water, the disinfection power of your chlorine is affected.
 You’ll probably add more chlorine to compensate, and the problem will snowball.